jpmckinney/derisking-gov-tech/_pages/federal-fieldguide/basic-principles.md

 {% asset agile-basics.svg class="chapter__img" alt="" %}
 </div>

-A technology project's odds of success improve when the "non-technical" government leaders who fund and oversee it understand six basics concepts of modern software development: user-centered design, agile software development, product ownership, DevOps, building with loosely coupled parts, and modular contracting.
+A technology project's odds of success improve when the "non-technical" government leaders who fund and oversee it understand six basics concepts of modern software development: **user-centered design**, **agile software development**, **product ownership**, **DevOps**, **building with loosely coupled parts**, and **modular contracting**.
 You don't have to be a technologist to understand these general concepts.
 Once you grasp them, it'll feel like you've gained a new super power, allowing you to cut through the jargon and technical detail, and stay focused on the basics of successfully guiding any software project.

 ### User-centered design